Building Your First CLAUDE.md: Team Standards as Code

 }

-This says: allow npm and git commands, allow editing in /src, allow reading the project, allow web fetches, but block dangerous deletions and deny access to secrets.
+Allow npm and git, edit in /src, read the project, fetch the web — but block dangerous deletions and deny access to secrets.

 rules/ Directory — Modular Domain Guidance